bergmichl/weekly-app/readme.md

 * There should be a minimum of 3-5 daily notes before the form can be submitted.

-* There should be some sort of view - to have an overview of the past weeks.
+* There should be some sort of view - to have an overview of the past weeks - combined with the ls-database.

+* Little effects and animations should be included in the general UI.

+# Possible future implementations:

+* Change name to a more appropriate one like "Dankbarkeitsritual"

 * There should be a random reminder of some past notes every once in a while.

-* Little effects and animations should be included in the general UI.

 <hr>